Click here if you want to read the Factry Historian v8 changelog

 V8 adds a new way of storing time-series data called Swinging Door.

-Instead of saving every tiny fluctuation, Historian keeps only the points that matter, the ones that actually change the shape of the signal.
+Instead of saving every tiny fluctuation, this allows you to keep only the points that matter, the ones that actually change the shape of the signal.
+Your temperature sensor is not accurate to 0.0001 degrees, so why should your historian record that change?

 Why it matters